 The bill would leave in place the state's all-day ban on Sunday vehicle sales and half-day ban on Sunday alcohol sales.
 Shopping malls and building owners could not require that a business in the facility be open on Sunday.

 The Greater North Dakota Association, the state's chamber of commerce, has long supported lifting the ban, while the North Dakota Retail Association has taken a neutral stance on it.

 The state Supreme Court has twice upheld the Sunday shopping ban, once in the mid-1960s and again in the early 1990s, ruling that the law was not to aid religion, but rather to set aside a day for "rest and relaxation."

-North Dakota law once required most businesses to stay closed on Sundays.
-It was changed in 1985 to allow grocery stores to open.
-In 1991, the Legislature agreed to let most businesses to open on Sundays but not before noon.
+North Dakota once required most businesses to stay closed on Sundays, but that was changed in 1985 to allow grocery stores to open.
+In 1991, the Legislature agreed to allow most businesses to open on Sundays, but not before noon.

 In 2015, the Legislature voted to allow restaurants and bars to begin serving alcohol at 11 a.m. on Sundays, instead of noon.
 Proponents said North Dakota's booze restrictions put cities bordering other states at a disadvantage because those states allow for earlier sales on Sundays.

 Backers of the entire Sunday repeal argued similarly.

 GOP Sen. Howard Anderson, a retired pharmacist and former grocery store owner, voted for the repeal even though he previously opposed it and said many of his constituents asked him to do so again this time.

 "Maybe it's time to change it," he said.
 "I'm tired of hearing about it."